DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 ### CarpentryConnect South Africa 2021
 *\[<a href="#top">Back to top</a>\]*

 [The Carpentries](https://carpentries.org/) teaches foundational coding and data science skills to researchers worldwide.
 Content is available under open licenses and includes lessons about Python, R, SQL, OpenRefine, regular expressions, and more.
 In South Africa, Carpentries workshops have been run at universities, research councils, and alongside academic conferences since 2014.
-Thousands of learners have participated in these workshops and learned valuable skills related to data handling, analysis, and visualisation.
+Thousands of learners have participated in these workshops and learned valuable skills related to data handling, analysis and visualisation.

 CarpentryConnect events offer an opportunity for local communities to network and learn together.
 The [first South African CarpentryConnect](http://carpentryconnectza.org/) took place in 2018.